Whether an EU student can get student finance depends on their:

 - they’re an EEA or Swiss migrant worker or the family member of one,

 - they’re the child of a Swiss national, or

 - they’re the child of a Turkish worker.

 Find out more about what they could get

 EU students should fill in a paper form and send it to us at the following address:

 PO Box 89

-When they apply, they'll be asked to send us proof of their identity, usually their passport National Identity card.
+When they apply, they’ll be asked to send us proof of their identity, usually their passport or National Identity card.

 The evidence they send can be certified copies or original documents.
-A certified copy is a photocopy of and original document which has been stamped, signed and dated to confirm it's a true copy of the original by a person of good standing in the community.
+A certified copy is a photocopy of an original document which has been stamped, signed and dated to confirm it’s a true copy of the original by a person of good standing in the community.

 They should download and complete a Certifier Checklist form at www.studentfinancewales.co.uk/eu and return it to us with any certified copies they send.